mischn-dev/popRR/README.md

 The R script is executed again in the shell via `Rscript ../generateOverview.R ./RecRate.txt`

-It will produce a figure as shownb below
+It will produce a figure as shown below

 ![examplePlot](https://github.com/mischn-dev/popRR/blob/mischn-dev/popRR/example/RecombinationRate_plot.png)